CumulusNetworks/docs/content/cumulus-linux-515/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 You can configure BFD with NVUE or vtysh commands.

-To configure BFD, you configure a BFD profile, then attach the profile to the client, such as a BGP neighbor or peer group, OSPF interface, PIM session, or static route.
-The BFD profile includes configuration parameters such detect multiplier, transmit interval, receive interval, and minimum expected TTL.
+To configure BFD, you configure a BFD profile, then attach the profile to the client, such as a BGP neighbor or peer group, OSPF interface, PIM interface, or static route.
+The BFD profile includes configuration parameters such as detect multiplier, transmit interval, receive interval, passive mode, admin state, and minimum expected TTL.

 ### Configure a BFD Profile

 To configure BFD, you must create a BFD profile that includes the following options:
 - The detection time multiplier to determine packet loss.
-The remote transmission interval is multiplied by this value to determine the connection loss detection timer.
-You can set a value between 1 and 255.
+The detection timeout is calculated based on multiplying the detection multiplier with the greater value between the local switch's receive interval and the peer's transmit interval.
 The default value is 3.
 - The minimum interval for transmitting BFD control packets.
 You can set a value between 10 and 4294967 milliseconds.
 The default value is 300.
 - The minimum interval between the received BFD control packets.
 You can set a value between 10 and 4294967 milliseconds.
 The default value is 300.
 - Shutdown, which enables or disables the peer.
 When the peer is disabled the switch sends an `administrative down` message to the remote peer.
 The default value is `disabled`.